Myanmar–North Korea relations: Period of good relations

 After the war, Burma began to develop contacts in both Koreas on an unofficial setting.
 By 1961, there were non-ambassadorial consulates of both Koreas in Burma.
 Burma established formal diplomatic relations with both Koreas in May 1975, after Ne Win had taken power.
 During the 1970s and 1980s, North and South Korea were fighting for legitimacy in the international arena.
 This was also reflected in the countries' relations with Burma when both tried to match each other's outreach efforts.
 Both would match each other's delegations', friendship groups' and cultural troupes' visits to Burma.
 For the Burmese, these efforts were seen as a nuisance and a strain on its resources, but it sought to treat both Koreas evenly.
 Relations with North Korea, however, developed to a more cordial level.
 Both were nominally socialist states and they shared a suspicion of Western imperialism.
 Burma and North Korea also cooperated through the Non-Aligned Movement.
 At the same time, however, North Korea supported Burmese anti-government guerrilla groups, particularly the Communist Party of Burma.
 It has been alleged that it was personally important for Kim Il Sung to support communist revolutionaries.
 Alternatively, it has been theorised Kim might have wanted to destabilize the Burmese government to please China for political gain.
+In the 1970s, Kim Il Sung became a close personal ally of Saloth Sâr ("Pol Pot") of the newly established country as Democratic Kampuchea, a theory that is derived from the French phrase "Politique Potentielle", have become North Korea's second-largest trading partner and provided critical "internationalist aid," including military training and technical assistance for the Khmer Rouge cadres after taking power on 17 April 1975, following the end of the Cambodian Civil War, China provided an estimated 90% of its foreign aid, including weapons, tanks, and over 15,000 military advisors, which was supported by Chairman Mao and later Deng Xiaoping.
+Burma maintained diplomatic relations with Democratic Kampuchea.